Alluxio/alluxio/integration/fuse/README.md

 ### Performance considerations
-Due to the conjunct use of FUSE and JNR, the performance of the mounted file system is expected to be considerably worst than what you would see by using the `alluxio-client` directly.
+Due to the conjunct use of FUSE and JNR, the performance of the mounted file system is expected to be considerably worst than what you would see by using the `alluxio-core-client` directly.

 Most of the problems come from the fact that there are several memory copies going on for each call on `read` or `write` operations, and that FUSE caps the maximum granularity of writes to 128KB.
 This